RevenueMonster/revenuemonster.github.io/index.md

 ---

 # [](#header-1)Welcome Candidates (Pre-Interview)
- Below are the purpose of the small task you are about face (making a simple gallery app) before proceeding to our face-to-face interview:
+ Kindly follow the steps below and complete the gallery app task before proceeding to our face-to-face interview:

 * We want to know if you are serious about the application.
-If you don't already know what we do, check out our [website](http://revenuemonster.my) first.
-Think about if this is something that really interest you or not. **Life is short, do what you love.**
+Check out our [website](http://revenuemonster.my) to get a general gist of what we do before you proceed.
+Think about if this is something that really interest you for at least 2-3 years. **Life is short, do what you love.**

-* This small task tells us if you are **willing to learn new technology** or work with open source technology.
-As React is fairly new, it does require some learning if you have not prior experience.
+* Are you **willing to constantly keep up with the latest technology** and work with open sourced technology?
+React is fairly new in the market and it will require a little studying if you do not have the experience prior to this.

-* It examines your **programming styles and your sense of design**.
+* The task examines your **programming styles and your sense of design**.
 We love to write beautiful code and build awesome looking applications.

-* It examines your understanding of basic **API programming and basic front end development**.
+* The task examines your understanding of basic **API programming and basic front end development**.

-* We will talk about the small app during our interview about **coding styles, thoughts behind designs** and get to know you better.
+* We will discuss about the small app during our interview about **coding styles, thoughts behind designs** and get to know you better.

 * **Don't be afraid.** It's a learning opportunity, you could still use it as a portfolio regardless the outcome of the interview. :)